dicalj/fields-headers-wrapper/readme.md

-# Fields Headers Wrapper
+# fields-headers-wrapper

-This is an example file with default selections.
+This is an helper lib with default class to manipulate collections of fields and headers definitions.

 ## Install